tamo3/pdx-flight/README.md

 - ABS-B Exchange (https://www.adsbexchange.com/) for Historical Flight Tracking data when running locally.
   ABS-B site has free sample historical data for evaluation (https://www.adsbexchange.com/data/).
   This program interfaces with the format used by the sample data, but should be easy to adapt to any data format.

+# Comments
+- Airplanes within ~10,000Km from the center of the view are plotted.
+- The historical data is missing in the repo or the deployed version.
+You can see the "Random" data which is generated rondomly.
+Obviously, I had a math problem generating the random flight data -- most flights are around the north pole :-)